 The student has the right to cancel and obtain a full refund of charges (less non-refundable fees) paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
-To request a refund, the student must submit cancellation in writing to:
+To cancel the enrollment agreement or withdraw from the Institute and obtain a refund, the student must submit cancellation in writing to:

-Administration Office

-The Lee Strasberg Theatre & Film Institute

-7936 Santa Monica Blvd.
+Administration Office The Lee Strasberg Theatre & Film Institute 7936 Santa Monica Blvd.
 West Hollywood, CA 90046

 The student or the person, company, entity, etc. who/which has paid the tuition and/or fees has a right to a full refund of all charges, less the amount of the non-refundable fees (registration, wire, materials), if the student cancels this agreement prior to or on the first day of instruction before attending the first class, or the seventh day after enrollment, whichever is later.
 Only the student has the right to cancel this Enrollment Agreement, and class discontinuations/withdrawals MUST BE IN WRITING.
 In addition, the student may withdraw from a course of instruction after the first class has started.
 The STRF fee is non-refundable after the cancellation period.
 The student or the person, company, entity, etc. who/which has paid the tuition and/or fees will receive a pro-rated refund for the unused portion of the tuition, less any non-refundable fees, if the student has completed 60% or less of the course of instruction.
-If a student completes in excess of the 60% of the course of instruction, there is no refund.
-The \$50 materials fee is only refundable if the student did not receive the materials prior to or upon enrollment.
+If a student completes in excess of the 60% of the course of instruction, there is no ref und.
+The \$100 materials fee is only refundable if the student did not receive the materials prior to or upon enrollment.
 Any refund issued must be issued to the payer in the same manner in which it was paid.
+All refund/credit requests must be submitted in writing via the Refund Request form.

 If the student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal student financial aid program funds.

 If the student obtains a loan to pay for the program of study, it is the student's responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
-If the student defaults on a federal or state loan, both of the following may occur:(1) The federal or statement government or loan guarantee agency may take action against the student, including apply any income tax refund to which the person is entitled to reduce the balance owed on the loan.
+(CEC \S 94911(f)).
+If the student defaults on a federal or state loan, both of the following may occur:(1) The federal or state government or loan guarantee agency may take action against the student, including apply any income tax refund to which the person is entitled to reduce the balance owed on the loan.
 (2) The student may not be eligible for any other federal student financial aid at another institution or other government financial assistance at another institution until the loan is repaid.
+(CEC \S 94911(g)(1)(2))